intel/llvm/clang/docs/LanguageExtensions.rst

-``__builtin_sycl_unique_stable_name()`` is a builtin that takes a type and produces a string literal containing a unique name for the type that is stable across split compilations, mainly to support SYCL/Data Parallel C++ language.
+``__builtin_sycl_unique_stable_name()`` is a builtin that takes a type and produces a string literal containing a unique name for the type that is stable across split compilations, mainly to support SYCL language.

 In cases where the split compilation needs to share a unique token for a type across the boundary (such as in an offloading situation), this name can be used